-In the sports world there is a big support for athletes even at an amateur level.
-Coaches, training partners, teammates, nutritionist, strength and conditioning coach, fan base, manager.
+In the sports world, there is often big support for athletes even at an amateur level.
+Coaches, training partners, teammates, nutritionists, strength and conditioning coaches, fan base, manager etc.

-What extermal resources are you drawing upon to help you achieve success?
+What external resources are you drawing upon to help you achieve success?
 Who is helping you be the best you can be?

 Once you have identified your internal resources, your own skills, knowledge and experience then you can identify where the gaps are that you need to bring in external resources to fill in this gap and help you.

 You might be able to get by on your own, ask yourself what could be different.
 What level of success could you achieve with additional resources and an extended support team?

 What are you doing when nobody is watching?
 How are you using your time to work on achieving your goals?